jared-desjardins/jared-desjardins.github.io/teaching/lectures.md

 ***
 <sub></sub>
 <h4>Gesturing on the Telephone: Tendencies in Relation to Face-to-Face Conversation</h4>
-<sup>March 2012 | LING 5462 Field Research in Spoken Language, Dr. Polly Szatrowski | University of Minnesota Twin Cities</sup>
+<sup>March 2012 | LING 5462 Field Research in Spoken Language | University of Minnesota Twin Cities</sup>

 <br/>